 What is Brussels IV?

-Since August 2015, a major step to facilitate cross-border successions has been the adoption of new EU rules which make it easier for people to handle the legal aspects of an international succession.
-This major step is known as Brussels IV, Regulation (EU) No 650/2012.
-Amongst other things, Brussels IV regulations introduced a European Certificate of Succession (ECS).
+Since August 2015, a major step to facilitate cross-border successions has been the adoption of EU Regulations which make it easier for people to handle the legal aspects of an international succession.
+Regulation (EU) No 650/2012, also known as, “Brussels IV”.
+Amongst other things, Brussels IV introduces a European Certificate of Succession (ECS).

-Heirs, legatees, executors of Wills and administrators of the estate can use it to prove their status and exercise their rights or powers in other EU Member States.
+Heirs, legatees, executors of Wills and administrators of the estate can use an ECS to prove their status and exercise their rights or powers in other EU Member States.

 You may also be interested in Do beneficiaries have to pay taxes on inheritance?